 - Relevant statements of National planning guidance

-- The impacts of the development in respect of matters such as design, scale, amenity (privacy and noise), highway safety, the natural environment and the historic built environment
+- The impacts of the development in respect of matters such as design, scale, amenity (for example, privacy, overshadowing and noise), highway safety, the natural environment and the historic built environment

-Some matters which cannot be taken into account:
+Some matters which cannot be taken into account include:

 - Impact of the development on property value